algobulls/algobulls_help_site/docs/broker/zerodha2.md

 [ ![Zerodha](imgs/zerodha/create_app.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zerodha/create_app.png)

 !!!
 Note
-    * Make payment once re-directed to the payment gateway and then continue the below steps
+    * Make payment once redirected to the payment gateway and then continue the below steps

 * Now click on the newly created app name

 [ ![Zerodha](imgs/zerodha/click_here.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zerodha/click_here.png)

-* Copy the API key and save it seaprately for later use.
+* Copy the API key and save it separately for later use.
 Click on `Show API secret` and copy it too

 [ ![Zerodha](imgs/zerodha/show_api_secret.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zerodha/show_api_secret.png)